jasonamey/job-listings/README.md

-# Frontend Mentor - Devjobs Web App
+# Frontend Mentor - Static Job Listings with Filtering

 This is a solution to the [Static Job Listings with Filtering](https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt/hub/job-listings-with-filtering-piTBY7cX9) challenge.
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.